vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `makeCompiledDialect<TrackState, Playback>(dialect)` fills the mechanical track-state factory and executor hooks.
 The format's dialect declaration therefore only spells out its identity, timebase, defaults, and any genuinely format-specific program state.

-The dialect is registered once in `SequenceDialectRegistry`; export looks it up by family ID.
+The dialect is provided through a `FormatDefinition` and indexed once in `FormatRegistry`; export looks it up by family ID.
 Capcom SNES, for example, registers `capcom-snes` once and resolves its V1/V2/V3 source conversions before playback.

 ### 14.3 Compiler-cursor decode and execution